Tired of having your healthcare dictated by “the system?”

 — Dr. Allen

-She graduated magna cum laude from North Carolina State University with a degree in biological sciences and 2 minors: one in genetics and one in health, medicine, and human values.
+She graduated magna cum laude from North Carolina State University with a degree in biological sciences and minors in genetics and health, medicine, and human values.

-following two formative years at cary dermatology as a medical assistant, Dr. Allen enrolled at the edward via college of osteopathic medicine (VCOM) in Spartanburg, SC, where she graduated magna cum laude in 2016.
+After two formative years working as a medical assistant at Cary Dermatology, Dr. Allen enrolled at the Edward Via College of Osteopathic Medicine (VCOM) in Spartanburg, South Carolina, where she graduated magna cum laude in 2016.

-In 2022, Dr. Allen completed a Rural Medicine Fellowship at Mountain Area Health Education Center (MAHEC) in Asheville, NC.
+In 2022, Dr. Allen completed a Rural Medicine Fellowship at Mountain Area Health Education Center (MAHEC) in Asheville, North Carolina.

-When not practicing medicine, dr. Allen is found chasing after her two children, amelia and henry, working around her mountain homestead gardening or renovating with her husband, Gregory, or spending time with family and friends (and her dog, ellie, of course!).
+When she is not practicing medicine, Dr. Allen can usually be found chasing after her two children, Amelia and Henry; working around her mountain homestead gardening or renovating with her husband, Gregory; or spending time with family, friends, and her dog, Ellie.